 Top 10 Reasons to Use Carnitine

-Taking carnitine with omega-3 fish oil is one of the simplest things you can do to lose fat and raise your energy levels.
+Taking carnitine with omega-3 fish oil is one of the simplest things you can do to improve body composition and raise your energy levels.
 The cool thing about carnitine is that by elevating the amount of carnitine stored in your muscles, you will see improvements in your quality of life.

 • High-intensity work capacity